MicrosoftDocs/dynamics365-guidance/guidance/business-processes/case-to-resolution-overview.md

   When cases involve operations with fixed assets or customers assets, the *acquire to dispose* process is upstream to include the process of creating the assets and log asset installations, uninstallations or replacements at owned sites or customer locations.

+- **Concept to market**

+  Case investigations may lead to product quality reviews to diagnose service issues that must be addressed in the service development process.

+- **Design to retire**

+  Case investigations may lead to product quality reviews to diagnose product issues that must be addressed in the product development process.

 - **Hire to retire**

   In the *hire to retire* process, you use cases to manage employee requests, manager requests, and other back office operations, such as leave, absence, or benefits processes.